University of Washington Alumni Association

 If you don't take any action upon graduating, you can always sign up later as an alumnus, but you will lose any stored e-mails or Web sites you may have had access to as a student.

 If you've graduated, but are employed by the University, you'll continue to have access to all online services offered to UW staff.
 This typically is very similar to what students can access.

-Yes, we have a directory and plenty of other ways to connect with other Huskies!
+Yes, we have plenty of ways to connect with other Huskies!
 Here's a quick summary:

 - Alumni Groups - Visit the "Meet" section of our site to find out about alumni communities around the globe, our academic associations and special interest groups.
 It's the best place to start if you're looking for an alumni group in your area or want to find out about alumni activities for your school or department.